 You have your treatment in the hospital radiotherapy department.
-You might have 1 treatment or up to 10 treatments given over 2 weeks.
+You might have one treatment or up to 10 treatments given over 2 weeks.
 This depends on the type of cancer.
 You are most likely to have a short course of a few treatments over a few days.

 Once you are in the right position your radiographers leave you alone in the room while you have the treatment.
 This is so they are not exposed to radiation.
 They can see and hear you the whole time.

 It can be uncomfortable to lie very still during the treatment.
 This is because the radiotherapy couch can be quite hard.

 You might have a type of internal radiotherapy called brachytherapy to control cancers in some parts of the body.
 This means a small radioactive material is put into or near the cancer to destroy the cancer cells.

 For example, to treat a tumour in your food pipe (oesophagus), you first have a tube put down your nose and into your food pipe.
 This is known as a nasogastric or NG tube.